soybeanjs/eslint-flat-config/README.md

 - Support Vue, React, ReactNative, Solid, Svelte and Astro on demand.
 - Use ESlint and Prettier to format HTML, CSS, LESS, SCSS, JSON, JSONC, YAML, TOML, Markdown.

-> [!WARNING]
+> [!IMPORTANT]
-> ESlint will use new flat config when version 1.0.0 released.
+> ESlint will use new flat config by default when release v10.0.0, It's recommended to use flat config.

 ## Usage